asm-products/ccar-websockets/Issues.md

 #### Suffix T is being used as Transient objects, this could create some confusion. -- Need to fix this.
 For example PortfolioT is not a Portfolio Monad Transformer.
 It is a dto<->dao pattern borrowed from hibernate.

+#### UI design issues
+Responses need to be managed in a view and the queries in a model.
+Is that reasonable?